librato/librato-rails/README.md

 ## Quick Start

+>Note: If you have not yet enabled Rails on the [Librato integrations page](https://metrics.librato.com/integrations) within your account, do this first.
+This will automatically set up a Rails and Rack Space, displaying many useful performance metrics.

 Installing `librato-rails` and relaunching your application will automatically start the reporting of metrics to your Librato account.

 After installation `librato-rails` will detect your environment and start reporting available performance information for your application.